nonbots/launch/core/JS170/03-intro-to-http/HTTPnotes.md

 ### Same-origin policy

-1. It permits unrestricted interaction between recources orighinating from the same origin,the schem, host and port, but restricts certain interactions between resources originating from different origins where resources are being a accessed programmmcatically using APIs.
+1. It permits unrestricted interaction between recources originating from the same origin,the scheme, host and port, but restricts certain interactions between resources originating from different origins where resources are being a accessed programmmcatically using APIs.
 However, requests such as linking, redirects, or form submissions to different origins are typically allowed.
 As well as embedding of resources from other origins in scripts, css, images and other media, fonts, iframes.

 2. However, restriction of cross-orgin requests can be an issue with web devekopers who have a legitimate need.
     - CORS: cross-origin resource sharing; a mechanism that allows interations that would normally be resticted cross-origin to take place by adding new HTTP headers to allow servers to serve resources cross-orgin to certain specified origins.
         - the browser sends an Origin: example.com header to something.com when it requests the resources.
-If something.com wants to allow cross domain accrs to example.com then it must include the appropriate access-control-allow-origin header. if the sending browser sees the header in the response it will accept and process the response if not it will not accept or process the response.
+If something.com wants to allow cross domain across to example.com then it must include the appropriate access-control-allow-origin header. if the sending browser sees the header in the response it will accept and process the response if not it will not accept or process the response.

 ### Session Hijacking